dotnet/designs/accepted/2020/workloads/workload-resolvers.md

 ## NuGet SDK Resolver

-MSBuild includes a [NuGet-based MSBuild SDK resolver](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-use-project-sdk?view=vs-2019#how-project-sdks-are-resolved).
-It will be used if a version number is specified for the SDK, either in the SDK attribute or in a global.json file.
+MSBuild includes a [NuGet-based MSBuild SDK resolver](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-use-project-sdk?view=vs-2019#how-project-sdks-are-resolved) which allow custom SDKs to be downloaded via NuGet.
+If a version number is specified for the SDK, either in the SDK attribute or in a global.json file, the NuGet SDK Resolver will try to resolve that SDK to a NuGet package with the specified version number..

 The MSBuild evaluation blocks on the NuGet restore of the SDK packages, which can include network operations.
 This can cause a poor experience in VS, as it can happen on the UI thread.